 6. PAIF is currently the largest fixed income ETF in Asia Pacific1.

-7. Since launching, PAIF's assets under management has grown more than 3.5-fold to US$3.6 billion2.
+7. Since launching, PAIF's assets under management has grown steadily to reach US$3.8 billion2.

 9. PAIF has delivered positive returns in 12 out of the past 15 calendar years4.